carlottacode/smFISHImagePipeline/README.md

 ## :hourglass: Getting started...:hourglass:

 #### :star2:Setting up a virtual conda environment:star2:

+##### To set up a conda environment for this pipeline, run each of these lines in conda individually and sequentially.

 <p>conda create -n smFISH_quantification python=3.9 -y<br>
 conda activate smFISH_quantification<br>
 pip install napari[all]<br>